Dr. Juliet Donald

-Since 2015 Juliet has lived in Toronto and runs a private practice as well as holding roles with MSF Canada, Canadem and Ads Up Canada.
+Since 2015, Juliet has lived in Toronto, runs a private practice, and holds roles with MSF Canada, Canadem and Ads Up Canada.

 Learn more about EMDR:

-In December 2017 Juliet undertook training in Emotion Focused Therapy (EFT) for couples with Les Greenberg.
+In December 2017, Juliet undertook Emotion Focused Therapy (EFT) training for couples with Les Greenberg.